magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 Toward the Unconditioned
 ========================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>oday is the day\</span\> on which we Buddhists come together to observe the precepts and listen to the Dhamma, as is our custom.
+class="dropcaps-words" markdown="1">oday is the day</span>&nbsp; on
+which we Buddhists come together to observe the *uposatha* precepts and listen to the Dhamma, as is our custom.
 The point of listening to the Dhamma is, firstly, to create some understanding of the things we don’t yet understand; to clarify them and secondly, to improve our grasp of the things we understand already.
 We must rely on Dhamma talks to improve our understanding, and listening is the crucial factor.

 For today’s talk please pay special attention.
 First of all, straighten up your posture to make it suitable for listening.
 Don’t be too tense.
-Now, all that remains is to establish your minds, making your minds firm in The mind is the important ingredient.
+Now, all that remains is to establish your minds, making your minds firm in samādhi.
+The mind is the important ingredient.
 The mind is that which perceives good and evil, right and wrong.
-If we are lacking in for even one minute, we are crazy for that minute; if we are lacking in sati for half an hour, we will be crazy for half an hour.
+If we are lacking in sati for even one minute, we are crazy for that minute; if we are lacking in sati for half an hour, we will be crazy for half an hour.
 However much our mind is lacking in sati, that’s how crazy we are.
 That’s why it’s especially important to pay attention when listening to the Dhamma.

 All creatures in this world are plagued by nothing other than suffering.
 There is only suffering disturbing the mind.
 The purpose of studying the